kunalkapadia/express-mongoose-es6-rest-api/README.md

 `npm test` also generates HTML code coverage report in `coverage/` directory.
 Open `lcov-report/index.html` to view it.
 ![Code coverage HTML report](https://cloud.githubusercontent.com/assets/4172932/12625331/571a48fe-c559-11e5-8aa0-f9aacfb8c1cb.jpg)

-## A Boilerplate-only Option

-If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.eslintrc` and `.travis.yml`.
-You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

 ## Docs and Recipes

 * [Gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

-## Contributing

-Contributions, questions and comments are all welcome and encouraged.
-For code contributions submit a pull request with unit test.

-## Meta

-Kunal Kapadia – [@kunalkapadia12](https://twitter.com/KunalKapadia12) – kunalkapadia12@gmail.com